-Following are the functional differences of memory access commands between Standard Capacity and High Capacity SD Memory Cards:
+Following are the functional differences of memory access commands between SDSC and SDHC, SDXC:

-Command Argument
+• Command Argument

-In High Capacity Cards, the 32-bit argument of memory access commands uses the memory address in block address format.
-Block length is fixed to 512 bytes,
+SDHC and SDXC use the 32-bit argument of memory access commands as block address format.
+Block length is fixed to 512 bytes regardless CMD16, i.e.:

-In Standard Capacity Cards, the 32-bit argument of memory access commands uses the memory address in byte address format.
+SDSC uses the 32-bit argument of memory access commands as byte address format.
 Block length is determined by CMD16,

-- (a) Argument 0001h is byte address 0001h in the Standard Capacity Card and 0001h block in High Capacity Card - (b) Argument 0200h is byte address 0200h in the Standard Capacity Card and 0200h block in High Capacity Card - Partial Access and Misalign Access
+(a) Argument 0001h is byte address 0001h in the SDSC and 0001h block in SDHC and SDXC (b) Argument 0200h is byte address 0200h in the SDSC and 0200h block in SDHC and SDXC

-Partial access and Misalign access (crossing physical block boundary) are disabled in High Capacity Card as the block address is used.
-Access is only granted based on block addressing.

-Set Block Length
+- Partial Access and Misalign Access SDHC and SDXC disable Partial access and Misalign access (crossing physical block boundary) as the block address is used.
+Access is only granted based on block addressing. - Set Block Length

-When memory read and write commands are used in block address mode, 512-byte fixed block length is used regardless of the block length set by CMD16.
+SDHC and SDXC use 512-byte fixed block length for memory access commands regardless of the block length set by CMD16.
 The setting of the block length does not affect the memory access commands.
 CMD42 is not classified as a memory access command.
 The data block size shall be specified by CMD16 and the block length can be set up to 512 bytes.
 Setting block length larger than 512 bytes sets the BLOCK_LEN_ERROR error bit regardless of the card capacity.